yogsototh/pomodoro/README.md

 - Work 25 min, relax 30 min.

 Before each new work release the name of the task is asked.
-The list of starting time and task is recorded inside one log file for each day.
+The list of starting time and task is recorded inside one log file for each week.